 I don’t really think of my plans as resolutions, as such.
 If there’s something I want to change about my day-to-day life, like my diet or exercise routine or technology usage, I’d just do it there and then.
 The best time to change your life in small, meaningful ways is now.

-But you know what ‘now’ is not the best time for?
-Every dream or plan or project you’ve ever wanted to attempt at the same time.
+But this being said, ‘now’ tends not to be the best time for every dream or plan or project you’ve ever wanted to attempt at the same time.
 I feel like everyone has a long list of things they want to learn, places they want to visit and experiences they want to have.
 It then feels intimidating trying to complete this list, so, instead of taking it one step at a time and slowly chipping away at our plans, we put it into the box of ‘someday’ and promptly never do any of it.

 I don’t want to be like that.
 If possible, I want to actually do the things I dream about doing.
 And part of that, for me, is taking a couple of things I want do or learn or see and trying to make them happen in a specific time frame.
 A year seems as good as marker as any to use.
 I also think goals can be useful as motivation for one-off tasks that need doing.
 Rather than keep that task in the ‘someday’ box, I pop it into the 2019 box and it’s much more likely to get done.